chicks-net/sentry_cdu_dumper/README.md

 python version
 --------------

-The python version if the dumper script is currently mainly an effort for me to learn python.
-It lacks the features such as command line options that are work in the Perl version.
-The python version is less buggy and faster due to disabling the "more" pager within the Sentry interface.
+The python version of the dumper script is currently mainly an effort for me to learn python.
+It lacks the features, such as command line options, that are working in the Perl version.
+The python version is also less buggy and faster due to disabling the "more" pager within the Sentry interface.
 This will be integreated in the Perl version RSN.